MonikaDzik/test_cases/README.md

 Preconditions: browser open at: https://mepel.pl/ Title | Action | Expected result
 ------|--------| ---------------
-correct search | in the search bar at the top of the page enter: "d&d" and press enter | a list of products containing the searched phrase along with information about availability search for an incomplete phrase | in the search bar at the top of the page: "d" and press enter | Incorrect search criteria message is displayed - minimum two characters required phrase search | in the search bar at the top of the page enter the phrase: "d&d monster" and press enter | a list of products containing the searched phrase along with information about availability searching without entering any criteria | in the search bar at the top of the page do not enter any phases and click the magnifying glass on the right | below the search bar a message appears asking to enter a searching phrase
+Correct search | In the search bar at the top of the page enter: "d&d" and press enter | List of products containing the searched phrase along with information about availability
+Search for an incomplete phrase | In the search bar at the top of the page: "d" and press enter | Incorrect search criteria message is displayed - minimum two characters required
+Phrase search | In the search bar at the top of the page enter the phrase: "d&d monster" and press enter | List of products containing the searched phrase along with information about availability
+Searching without entering any criteria | In the search bar at the top of the page do not enter any phases and click the magnifying glass on the right | Below the search bar a message appears asking to enter a searching phrase

 *Description:*  Windows 10 Home (x64), browser Chrome ver.
 110.0.5481.78